genome-spy/genome-spy/docs/grammar/transform/measure-text.md

 # Measure Text

-The `measureText` transforms measures the length of a string in pixels.
+The `"measureText"` transforms measures the length of a string in pixels.
 The measurement can be used in downstream layout computations.

 ## Parameters